m91michel/knowledge/business/marketing.md

 - [onlinesolutionsgroup.de](https://www.onlinesolutionsgroup.de/kostenloser-seo-check/) - Nutzen Sie unseren kostenfreien SEO Check und erhalten Sie sofort die wichtigsten Handlungsempfehlungen für Ihr SEO.
 - [We're Gettting Over 168,000 Organic Vistors - Here's how we did it](https://www.indiehackers.com/post/were-get-over-168-000-organic-vistors-here-s-how-we-did-it-03c7634cd3?commentId=-MB-YLdp80XtB1mDoQtU)
 - [rankgen.com](https://rankgen.com/) - Get an SEO score for your website and view suggestions on how to improve your on-page SEO.
 Analyze HTML, files, social, speed, usability, security and more.
+- [frase.io](https://www.frase.io/) - The future of search is about answers, not links.
+Conversations, not rigid keywords.
+Frase transforms how you deliver answers with your content.

 **Keyword Search Tools**
 - [ahrefs.com](https://ahrefs.com/de/)